Comfrey: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 The main issue with using comfrey is that it could be harmful because of its PA concentration.
 The effects of PAs are known to be mutagenic and carcinogenic, and they have been linked to hepatotoxicity (liver damage).
 While topical administration is typically thought to be safer, it can occasionally result in skin rashes and systemic PA absorption.

-Comfrey consumption has been associated to veno-occlusive disease, a disorder in which the tiny veins in the liver get clogged, especially when done over an extended period of time.
+Comfrey consumption has been associated to veno-occlusive disease, a disorder in which the tiny veins in the liver get clogged, especially when done an extended period of time.
 Damage to or even failure of the liver can result from this blockage.

 Potential Substance Interactions with Comfrey